TECHNOLOGY MEETS SECURITY

 Brendan Hohenadel

 Brendan got his beginning in desktop support before moving over to security, first as defense before switching sides for offensive security.
 His current focus is malware development and payload delivery, as well as scouring enterprise networks for vulnerabilities, misconfigurations, and loot.
 Brendan has a bachelor’s degree in Computer Science and CISSP, OSCP, and OSCE certifications.
 He has presented at DefCon416, BsidesTO, and has participated in C3X.
-In his spare time, Brendan enjoys practicing a variety of martial arts, reading comic books, playing video games, and gardening
+In his spare time, Brendan enjoys practicing a variety of martial arts, reading comic books, playing video games, and gardening.

 Chief Operating Officer (COO)